LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-wk1/angular-1st-steps.rst

 files.
 As new parts are added to a project, the import statements, ``imports`` array, and ``declarations`` array update automatically.
 We do not have to worry about the details for adding this critical code ourselves.

+.. admonition:: Note

+   Lines 6 and 10 are the reason why we cannot just delete the ``hello.component.ts`` file.
+Line 6 tries to import it, and line 10 says that the ``HelloComponent`` class defined in the file is needed.

 Change The Content
 -------------------